MicrosoftDocs/Viva/Viva/goals/viva-goals-analytics.md

 :::image type="content" source="../media/goals/analytics-images/9-okr-breakup-main.png" alt-text="Screenshot of the tooltip that appears when hovering." lightbox="../media/goals/analytics-images/9-okr-breakup-main.png":::

-In the drilldown view, you can select on the split icon, and it opens subcolumns to display corresponding Objective and KR metrics.
+In the drilldown view, you can select the split icon, and it opens subcolumns to display corresponding Objective and KR metrics.

 :::image type="content" source="../media/goals/analytics-images/8-okr-breakup-drilldown.png" alt-text="Screenshot of opening subcolumns to view additional metric information." lightbox="../media/goals/analytics-images/8-okr-breakup-drilldown.png":::